Doppelkopf

 Doppelkopf ([ˈdɔpl̩kɔpf], lit. double-head), sometimes abbreviated to Doko, is a trick-taking card game for four players.

 In Germany, Doppelkopf is nearly as popular as Skat, especially in Northern Germany and the Rhein-Main Region.
-Schafkopf, however, is still the preferred trick-taking variant in Bavaria.
-As with Skat, there are numerous variants; unlike Skat, Doppelkopf has no "official" ruleset.
+Schafkopf, however, is still the preferred point-trick game in Bavaria.
+As with Skat and Bavarian Schafkopf there is a set of official rules, but numerous unofficial variants.

 Although the German Doppelkopf Association (Deutscher Doppelkopf-Verband) has developed standard rules for tournaments, informal sessions are often played in many different variants, and players adopt their own house rules.
 Before playing with a new group of players, it is advisable to agree on a specific set of rules before the first game.

 History

-The origins of this game are not well known, but its earliest rules appear under the name Doppelschafkopf in 1890 and other descriptions appear in the early 20th century Its mode of play and its earlier name of Doppelschafkopf point to an origin in the game of Bavarian Schafkopf.
-However, it has become very much a north German game.
+Classic Schafkopf

-Game rules
+Games of the Schafkopf group date to the 18th century or earlier, the oldest member of the family being known as Schafkopf or, nowadays, German Schafkopf to avoid confusion with its modern Bavarian descendant.
+A 1783 novel describes the scene after a wedding dinner as the dining tables were cleared away and replaced by games tables: "here stood an Ombre table, there a noble Schafkopf was played, over there a game of forfeits, soon everybody was busy playing when suddenly the sound of the strings announced the arrival of the dance band..."
+In 1796, we learn that students at Leipzig University liked to repair to disreputable bars to play Solo or Schafkopf for a couple of Dreiers.